Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 1. Validity: Any value decided is a value proposed
 2. Agreement: No two correct processes decide differently
 3. Termination: Every correct process eventually decides
-4. Integrity: No process decides twice
+4. Integrity: No process decides more than once

 ### Algorithm - Hierarchical Consensus